afedynak/covid-19_pipeline/README.md

 lineages_report/: ALCOV lineage prediction results.

 ## Contact Information
-This pipeline is part of the Wastewater Surveillance Initiative, which aims to track the prevalence and spread of SARS-CoV-2 variants through wastewater samples.
+This pipeline aims to track the prevalence and spread of SARS-CoV-2 variants through wastewater samples.
 For more information or inquiries related to the pipeline, please contact:

 Amber Fedynak